Tent: Fully Test-time Adaptation by Entropy Minimization: Method: Test Entropy Minimization via Feature Modulation

-In fully test-time adaptation, there is a supervised model $f_\theta$ with trained parameters $\theta$ and test data $D = {x_1, \dots, x_N}$.
-The model must adapt to new and different data during testing without recourse to source data or labeled target data.
-We adapt the model through test-time optimization to minimize the entropy of predictions by modulating its features.
-Figure \ref{fig:system} illustrates the proposed method.
-Fully test-time optimization requires (1) a compatible model, (2) an objective to minimize, and (3) parameters to optimize over.
+We optimize the model during testing to minimize the entropy of its predictions by modulating its features.
+We call our method \emph{tent} for test entropy.
+Tent requires a compatible model, an objective to minimize (\Secref{sec:objective}), and parameters to optimize over (\Secref{sec:modulation}) to fully define the algorithm (Section \Secref{sec:algo}). \Figref{fig:problem} outlines our method for fully test-time adaptation.

-\paragraph{Model Requirements} The model to be adapted must be trained for the supervised task, probabilistic, and differentiable.
-Supervised training is needed because no supervision is provided during testing, so the model must already be supervised for the task to be done.
-Probabilistic inference is needed to define a distribution over predictions, and therefore an entropy of the predictions.
-Differentiability is needed to take the gradient of entropy through the model for iterative optimization during testing.
+The model to be adapted must be trained for the supervised task, probabilistic, and differentiable.
+No supervision is provided during testing, so the model must already be trained.
+Measuring the entropy of predictions requires a distribution over predictions, so the model must be probabilistic.
+Gradients are required for fast iterative optimization, so the model must be differentiable.
+Typical deep networks for supervised learning satisfy these model requirements.

-We select off-the-shelf deep image classifiers as representative models for supervised learning with deep networks.
-These satisfy our three conditions in that they are pre-trained, probabilistic by their predicted softmax distribution over classes, and end-to-end differentiable by construction.
-Note however that our method is not restricted to softmax classifiers---other compatible probabilistic models include regressors with predictive variance \cite{kendall2017uncertainties} or mixture-of-experts models.